Associate

 Jake Buttigieg

-Jake’s main area of practice is civil litigation and arbitration, with particular interest in tort, contract and insurance law.
+Jake’s main area of practice is civil litigation and arbitration, with particular interest in tort, insurance litigation, administrative law, contract and debt collection.

 Jake Buttigieg - Mamo TCV Advocates